 It has been our tradition to recognize students for their academic achievement with the Valedictorian and Salutatorian honors.
-This practice will continue for the classes of 2022, 2023, and 2024.
+This practice will continue for the class of 2024.
 Graduating seniors who want to be recognized as Valedictorians or Salutatorians need to complete the following requirements:

-- Valedictorian candidates must comprise the highest clearly discernible grouping based on cumulative grade point average (GPA.) - Salutatorian candidates must comprise the second-highest clearly discernible grouping based on cumulative grade point average (GPA.)
+- Valedictorian candidates must comprise the highest clearly discernible grouping based on cumulative grade point average (GPA). - Salutatorian candidates must comprise the second-highest clearly discernible grouping based on cumulative grade point average (GPA).